 Don't be intimidated by social media; remember, its just another mode of communication.
 Develop a plan for using this popular communication tool to recruit the best talent in the industry to your company.

 The Bottom Line

-Artisan Talent can help you navigate the right ways to use social media.
-We know social media, because we represent the best creative talent -- including social media experts.
-Reach out today to find out more about the professional resources we can share with your team.
-OR let us do the dirty work for you and find the perfect candidate from our pool of talented professionals.
+Artisan Talent can help you navigate the ever-changing waters of social media.
+Let us do the dirty work for you and find the perfect candidate from our pool of talented professionals.
+Get started here.

 Sign up for our mini-email course on social media.
 You'll get 10 emails full of tips for getting the most out of going social.